equolo/equolo.org/README.md

 This repository contains basically everything related to [equolo.org](http://equolo.org/) project.

 The website has been rushed on free time over a couple of week ends and during the evening for fun and no-profit.
-The quality of the whole website is not high level, used practices aren't that special too.

-We could not wait to show this to the world, that's why we decided to go out even in such state.
+We could not wait to show this to the world, that's why we decided to go out even in such messy state :-)

 Something maybe useful as hint about how you should, or should not do things.

 The only file that is missing is the one with the database, a file that should not be shown at any time, the only one that could expose community emails, the only field we are trying to protect as much as possible.

-Thank you for your interest in this project, every little help will be appreciated.
+Thank you for your interest in this project, every little help will be appreciated!

 ### TODO

-Here a list of known or desired tasks to fix, improve, or change.
+Here a list of known or desired tasks to fix, improve, or change, in random order:

-  * start within the closest equo-activity instead of Europe
+  * start within the closest equo-activity instead of Europe or user country
   * an improved horizontal navigation with ordered markers
   * an incremental activity loader (on map end and for outer bigger regions)
   * multi language for the main page (+ option to explicitly choose a language)